 Data transfer plans for Alibaba Cloud CDN

-Purchase basic services
+Purchase basic services of Alibaba Cloud CDN

-|Pay by Bandwidth||Basic services are billed based on the daily peak bandwidth.
-A bandwidth value is calculated at intervals of 5 minutes.
-A total of 288 values can be obtained each day.
-The maximum value is used as the daily peak bandwidth.||The CDN traffic curve is relatively flat, and the daily bandwidth usage exceeds 30%.|
+|Pay-by-bandwidth||You are charged for basic services based on the daily peak bandwidth.
+A bandwidth value is collected at an interval of 5 minutes.
+288 values are collected every day.
+The greatest bandwidth value is used as the daily peak bandwidth.||Your traffic curve is relatively flat, and the daily bandwidth usage exceeds 30%.|

-|Pay by Traffic||Basic services are billed based on the amount of daily outbound data from CDN nodes.||Large fluctuations and bandwidth spikes exist in the CDN traffic curve, and the daily bandwidth usage is less than 30%.|
+|Pay-by-data-transfer||Basic services of Alibaba Cloud CDN are billed based on the amount of daily outbound data of CDN nodes.||Your traffic curve shows large fluctuations and bandwidth spikes.
+The daily bandwidth usage is lower than 30%.|

-- Bandwidth usage = Data usage (GB)/(Peak bandwidth (Mbit/s) × 10.54).
-If the bandwidth is 1 Mbit/s and the daily bandwidth usage is 100%, the data usage is 10.54 GB per day.
+- The bandwidth usage is calculated based on the following formula: Bandwidth usage = Data usage (GB)/[Peak bandwidth (Mbit/s) × 10.54].
+If the bandwidth is 1 Mbit/s and the daily bandwidth usage is 100%, the data usage is 10.54 GB.

 - You are charged for basic services based on the amount of only outbound data transfer of CDN nodes.

 - Alibaba Cloud CDN retains logs within the last three months.
 If you have questions about the logs or bills, submit an application before the log data expires to check the billing statements with Alibaba Cloud.
 Expired log data is released and cannot be restored.
 Billing statements of expired log data cannot be provided.